1 / 5

 Care Guide

 No pruning is required to maintain the conical form.
-Dead interior branches can be carefully removed in early spring.
-If the central leader is killed by weevil, a side branch can be trained upward as a replacement; this delays and partially restores the conical shape but does not fully recover symmetry.
-Light shearing to slow growth is possible in early spring but is not necessary for form maintenance.Pruning Schedule
+Dead interior branches can be removed in early spring (March).
+If the central leader is killed by weevil, a side branch can be trained upward as a replacement; this partially restores the conical shape but does not fully recover symmetry.
+Light shearing to slow growth is possible in early spring but is not needed for form maintenance.Pruning Schedule

 J